 Helping someone with depression isn’t easy.
-Often the person who needs help doesn’t recognize they’re depressed or that there’s even a problem.
+Often the person who needs the help doesn’t recognize they’re depressed or that there’s even a problem.

 Dr. Kurt has worked with many people battling depression.
 It can be a difficult process.
 He shared these thoughts on the subject,

 A depressed person is typically going to reject any attempts to help them.
 This can go a step further to becoming hostile and even abusive toward a partner trying to help.
-While getting blamed and attacked isn't uncommon between spouses, it's still discouraging and hard to help your wife when she pushes you away, but this response is typical with depression.
+While getting blamed and attacked isn't uncommon between spouses, it's still discouraging and hard to help your wife when she pushes you away, yet this response is typical with depression.
 So, having realistic expectations of how much you can actually change the situation is important.
 Your objective should be to influence her, not change her.
 You want to motivate her to want to deal with her depression.
-Certainly if there's anything you can change about yourself that could help with this, be willing to give it a try."
+If there's anything you can change about yourself that could help with this, be willing to give it a try."

 This means supporting her, being patient, and communicating your love for her.
-Depression is infinitely worse when the depressed person feels alone and as though they are responsible for the unhappiness of those around them.
+Depression is infinitely worse when the depressed person feels alone and that they’re responsible for the unhappiness of those around them.

-Helping your wife get over depression and healthy again requires patience.
+Helping your wife get over depression ;and healthy again requires patience.
 What it doesn’t require is for you to have all the answers.

 You can, however, pave the way for her to get better and encourage her through the process.
-Below are some tips to get your started:
+Below are some tips to get your started doing this:

 - Ask questions and show interest.
 If your wife is depressed she may not be forthcoming with all her thoughts, especially if they are dangerous.
-You will need to be willing to ask her to explain how she’s feeling, if there’s anything specific that’s upsetting her, and if she’s been having any thoughts of harming herself.
-If she says, yes, go to number 5.
+You’ll need to be willing to ask her how she’s feeling, if there’s anything specific that’s upsetting her, and if there’s anything you can do to help.

 - Be ready to talk to your kids.
 If you have children and your wife is depressed, they will be affected.
 Determine an age-appropriate way to explain in simple terms that mom isn’t feeling well.
 If you don’t know the right way to do this, see number 5.

 - Seek help.
 Although some people will come out of depression on their own over time, many will need help.
 Working with a professional counselor can be a good place to start.
-Counseling can also help provide the needed tools for managing depression if it happens again.
+Counseling can also help provide the needed tools for managing depression now and if it happens again.
 If she will not go herself, then go on your own for guidance on how to help her.